mohammadrizwan002/-Task-6-KNN-Classification/README.md

-Task 6 - K-Nearest Neighbors (KNN) Classification
+Task 6 - K-Nearest Neighbors (KNN) Classification (ELEVATE LABS AIML INTERNSHIP JUNE-2025)

 This project is part of my AI & ML internship and focuses on implementing the K-Nearest Neighbors (KNN) algorithm for classification using the Iris dataset.